efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

 #### Quick instructions

-As soon as you have followed the initial installation instructions above, you can update the GeoModel libraries and tools to the latest version simply by running the commands here below:
+If your installation is outdated, you can update the GeoModel libraries and tools to the latest version simply by running the commands here below:

 ```shell
 brew update